 - Do they hold a security deposit on your behalf, in case of damage or breakages?

 - How do they deal with guest complaints?
 Who takes the blame when something goes wrong – is it you?

 - Do they have processes and protocols in place if the unusual or unlikely were to occur during your guests’ stay?

 - How do they deal with any maintenance emergencies during a rental?

-If you’re feeling brave, carry on pretending you’re a guest, email and call the company with a couple of queries about properties (this is similar to ‘mystery shopping’, where the target business doesn’t know who you are).
+Pretend you’re a guest, email and call the company with a couple of queries about properties (this is similar to ‘mystery shopping’, where the target business doesn’t know who you are).

 Are they helpful?
 Could they answer your questions promptly and professionally?
 Did they seem to know the property and area well?
 Did they convince you to book?

-And what about out of office hours – is there someone available to resply to enquiries 24/7?
+And what about out of office hours – is there someone available to reply to enquiries 24/7?
 Call the office out of business hours, how soon does someone get back to you?
 People need to be on hand to both assist your guests and/or assist you 24/7 should any unexpected situations arise.
 For example, if a guest loses a key.

-Questions to ask before you hire a holiday home letting agency
+To summarise: questions to ask before you hire a holiday home letting agency

 - How long is the contract?